aaltsys/doc-newwares/resources/03_lotdetails_lines.rst

    *  Tracking requirements are set by product and are not reflected in the transaction line data.
-   *  When multiple fungible units are received on a line, the number of units is determined from the CONTENTCOUNT and the quantity.
-Where units are not uniform, separate lot control values or unit identifiers should be assigned to manage the inventory.
+   *  When multiple fungible units are received on a line, the number of units is determined from QUANTITY divided by CONTENTCOUNT, plus 1 for a remainder.
+   *  Unit counts may not make sense for some bulk products, such as a piled sand or liquid in a storage tank.
+Such products should have a null CONTENTCOUNT entry.
    *  When products or lots are fungible then storage units must be uniform.
       This is a necessary consequence of not tracking individual units.
+      Non-uniform units require separate lot control values or unit identifiers to manage inventory.

 .. include:: ../resources/legend.rst